 Metal Storage – Unless you have a no-paper policy, filing cabinets, pedestals and additional storage solutions are a must in your office.
 Consider metal storage for an inexpensive option.

-Not only are the desk and storage options practical, they come in a range of finishes including standard white, oak, beech and maple.
+Not only are the desk and storage options practical, but they also come in a range of finishes including standard white, oak, beech and maple.
 It just goes to show that, even if you are looking for a new office design on a budget, there are plenty of options available.

 4. Create a Minimalist Aesthetic

 While a flashy design like the Google HQ may be out of your budget, your workplace doesn’t have to be all bells and whistles to be effective.
-A bright, minimalist aesthetic will still be adequate for most companies’ needs, and the good news there are plenty of inexpensive ways to prevent your workplace looking too clinical.
+A bright, minimalist aesthetic will still be adequate for most companies’ needs, and the good news there are plenty of inexpensive ways to prevent your workplace from looking too clinical.

 Consider the following:

-A Simple, Bright Colour Scheme – White walls combined with company brand colours is always a winner.
+A Simple, Bright Colour Scheme – White walls combined with company brand colours are always a winner.
 This combination will make your space look bright and spacious and create a sense of company identity.

 Company Signage – If you are going for the above colour scheme, introducing company signage via a vinyl graphic will compliment it perfectly.
 You could even go a step further and add your company motto.

 Artificial/Real Plant Displays – Needless to say, artificial plants are cost-effective because they don’t wilt and die.
 That said, real plants are no great expense either – they just require a little extra TLC.

-If you are looking for a functional office design on a budget, the ‘less is more’ aesthetic is probably your best bet.
+If you are looking for a functional office design on a budget, the ‘less is more’ approach is probably your best bet.
 Not only can you create an inviting space for staff, the fact that you save money means you can invest in other areas of the business.

 5. Introduce a Feature Wall

 Feature walls offer an inexpensive way to add a little more personality to your office.
 Moreover, they provide another way to help instill your brand identity.
 For example, if you have an eco-friendly ethos, add a forest scene to your wall.